Alfred Burgess Sharrocks: Artistic career

 At least some of his works were signed "A. Burgess Sharrocks".

 From 1962 to 1967, he served as President of the Royal Cambrian Academy of Art, having become an associate member in 1952 and a full member in 1953.

 A watercolour painting of Conway Castle is held by the National Museum of Wales, to whom it was donated by Aberconwy Historical Society in 1957.

 His Wherever You Go The Post Office, Maldwyn, Anglesey (1961), for National Savings, is in the UK's National Archives.

-The painting Nant Uchaf, Clwyd (circa 1975) is in the The National Library of Wales.
+The painting Nant Uchaf, Clwyd (circa 1975) is in The National Library of Wales.

 Ornithology

 In 1957 Sharrocks was elected president of Cambrian Ornithological Society.

 Personal life

 Sharrocks died in Bangor, Wales, in 1988.